MSQuadribot/ROS2_NvidiaNX_CAN/ReadMe.md

 There are currently five available process :

-publisher will provide the information directly from the CAN, according that the emitted data are conform.
+reader will provide the information directly from the CAN, according that the emitted data are conform.
 The data are retrieved directly from the CAN device.
 And then are sent in the form of a ROS2 message.

 subscriber is set to get the data from the publisher.